 Have a high CPA?
 Don’t know why your ads are not working?
-Ad fatigue could be hurting your performance and you may not even know it.
-It’s often over looked by brands and the silent killer in many Facebook ad accounts we look at.
+Ad fatigue could be hurting your performance and you may not know it.
+Ad fatigue is the silent killer in many Facebook ad accounts.

 Video Transcription Below.
 Enjoy and don’t forget to leave your comments below.